Your Money Blueprint

 WEALTH PRINCIPLE:

-When the subconscious mind must choose between
+When the subconscious mind must choose betweendeeply rooted emotions and logic, emotions will

 almost always win.